 “An exchange?”
 If possible, Egil’s frown deepened.
 “Someone else made me that same offer, once.
 They weren’t able to follow through.”

 Egil studied Devikra’s hand on his own.
-Warmth seemed to flow from the point of contact, just as it did from her voice.
+Warmth flowed from the point of contact, as well as from Devikra’s voice, low and soothing.
 He felt strangely subdued by it – by the emotion, the touch.
 It had been a long time since he’d been touched so gently.

 He found he wanted to trust her, if only to have someone to trust.
 There was regret in her voice, pity on her face.
 He believed that it was genuine, even if he didn’t understand why.

 And there was something so very familiar about her.

 “Fine,” he said.
 “I’ll hear you out.”

 Devikra smiled, and stroked the back of his hand with her thumb once, twice.
 “Come back to my quarters.
 We can speak more comfortably there.”

-Devikra led Egil out of the derelict corner of Damael he’d settled into, instead taking him deeper and deeper into the city.
+Devikra led Egil out of the corner of Damael he’d settled into, instead taking him deeper and deeper into the city.
 No one came near them, but those still out and about paused to watch the duo pass – Devikra, with her rich clothes, white hair, and proud bearing inspiring awe while Egil’s weapons, bloodied clothes, and sharp gaze kept them back.

 “You already know so much about me,” Egil mused as they walked.
 “It’s like you’ve been watching.”